netjeff/youtube-hide-watched/README.md

 # How to Use

-The script adds a small button at the top of the page, see screenshot below.
+The script adds a small button at the top of the page.
 Pressing the button cycles through showing watched videos normally, then dimmed, then entirely hidden.
+See screenshot below.

 The button keeps track of different areas of YouTube separately.
 This allows you to hide watched videos on the Subscriptions page, show watched as dimmed in the sidebar recommendations, and show watched normally on channel pages.
 Here are the areas that the button keeps track of:
 - Subscriptions page